Financial-Times/x-dash/docs/get-started/working-with-x-dash.md

 # Working with x-dash

 The project repository is a monorepo.
-This means all of the tools, public packages and components are kept in one place and get can be worked upon concurrently.
+This means all of the tools, public packages and components are kept in one place and can be worked upon concurrently.

 ## Repository structure